Jump back to chapter selection.

 n2gs(rr)=Ψ^s(r)Ψ^s(r)

-which measure the probability amplitude to be able to insert a Fermion at place r after having removed one at r with the same spin s.
+which measures the probability amplitude to successfully annihilate a fermion at r and subsequently create one at r, both with the same spin s.
 We evaluate this expression by going to k-space,

 At T=0 we obtain